routetopa/ckanext_rtpa_anomaly_detection/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-rtpa_explorative_stats
+Releasing a New Version of ckanext-rtpa_anomaly_detection
 ----------------------------------------

-ckanext-rtpa_explorative_stats is availabe on PyPI as https://pypi.python.org/pypi/ckanext-rtpa_explorative_stats.
+ckanext-rtpa_anomaly_detection is availabe on PyPI as https://pypi.python.org/pypi/ckanext-rtpa_anomaly_detection.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.